 Adding new dependencies to a codebase is a net positive until it’s not.
-The added leverage of picking up an off-the-shelf solution eventually gives way to dependency hell—fixing breaking changes, incompatibilities between things, security issues, and so on.
+The added leverage of picking up an off-the-shelf solution eventually gives way to dependency hell—fixing breaking changes, incompatibilities, security issues, and so on.

-Most technical decisions about dependencies happens early on in development and sticks around forever.
+Most technical decisions about dependencies happen early on in development and stick around forever.
 Being judicious and deliberately selecting dependencies for longevity (especially frameworks) can keep the churn down later.

-After the initial dependencies are selected, the default strategy to be to not add anymore.
+After the initial dependencies are selected, the default strategy should be to not add more.
 That doesn’t mean never add new dependencies, just that it should be the default.
-It means more closely interogating each new addition more carefully and acknowledging the trade-off each time.
+It means closely interrogating each new addition more carefully and acknowledging the trade-off each time.

 See also: